Optimize React Native Flatlist: ProCoders’ Performance Hacks in Several Steps

 Avoid Inline Functions

-Inline functions in JSX might seem convenient, but they can cause performance issues by triggering unnecessary re-renders.
-Every time a component re-renders, the inline function is re-created, which React interprets as a change, leading to more render cycles than necessary.
+Inline functions in JSX might seem convenient but they can cause performance issues by triggering unnecessary re-renders.
+Every time a component re-renders the inline function within the render function is re-created which React interprets as a change and triggers more render cycles than necessary.

-ProCoders Hack: To avoid this, you can use the useCallback() hook for functional components or bind functions in the constructor for class components.
-This ensures functions are only re-created when absolutely necessary, optimizing the render process and boosting performance.
+ProCoders Hack: To avoid this you can use the useCallback() hook for functional components or bind functions in the constructor for class components.
+This ensures functions are only re-created when absolutely necessary and optimizes the render process and performance.

 Optimize Render Cycles

-ProCoders Hack: For components that rely on complex data structures, you can implement custom comparison logic for deep comparisons.
-This gives you finer control over when re-renders should happen, helping avoid performance hits.
+ProCoders Hack: For components that rely on complex data structures you can implement custom comparison logic for deep comparisons.
+This gives you more control over when re-renders should happen and avoid performance hits.

 crowns